FernandoMiguel/MFAguide/README.md

 ## Recovery

-Both physical and virtual tokens are possible of being lost or malfunction.
+Both physical and virtual tokens can be lost or malfunction.

-To prevent loss of access to the user account when the MFA token is not available, **printed codes** are availble on most services.
+To prevent loss of access to the user account when the MFA token is not available, **printed codes** are available on most services.

 The user should print them, and keep them safe.